NGI The Weekly Gas Market Report

 Anadarko Petroleum Corp.’s Jim Hackett, who traded the CEO chair for that of executive chairman in May, said the country needs to have an “informed and constructive debate” on the national energy policy to ensure natural gas and oil can continue to be developed under “very strong and appropriate” environmental protections.

-Hackett, who also is the current chairman of the National Petroleum Council, was keynote speaker at the Colorado Oil & Gas Association's Rocky Mountain Epicenter in Denver.
+Hackett, who also is the current chairman of the National Petroleum Council, was keynote speaker at the Colorado Oil & Gas Association’s Rocky Mountain Energy Epicenter in Denver, which was held earlier this month.
 He also was part of a panel discussion with Colorado Gov. John Hickenlooper and Jim Martin, the Region 8 administrator for the U.S. Environmental Protection Agency (EPA).

 “The greatest near-term opportunity is natural gas,” said Hackett.
 “If you set aside domestic oil, which is an incredible story, and just focus on the natural gas equation, it’s a remarkable change in my lifetime…It’s out there; years of supply and [an avenue] of what we can do as a diplomacy vehicle as a nation is incredible…

 “In terms of what it does for the United States in terms of policy options…on not having to depend on one or two countries for energy supply is a huge dynamic.
 The holy grail is to get transportation fuel diversity.
 Natural gas gives us that.”

 Hackett said the United States also should be using its scientific might to explore the oceans for more energy, which offer the next best opportunity after natural gas.
 “Renewables are a great answer but they’re not affordable or scalable in today’s science.
 But we haven’t tapped the oceans yet and we have a lot of that…It’s the next big opportunity.”